Nancypatel1103/ComplianceClient/Interface/Interface.md

   ![image-26](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/561e0ca9-5b9d-4227-bcfc-b8e361598d49)

-37. After installing docker create a folder named premise in your machine.
-Then add the file inside the source from the stp command.
+37. After installing docker create a folder named On premise in your machine.
+Then add the file inside the source from the scp command.
 In the etc file, add the file with the name of the user inside Sudo.
 For Example Command `scp on-premise.zip sharad@172.20.10.12:/home/sharad/on-premise`

-38. Then enter the below-given command to bring up the application.
+38. Enter the following command to run the application.
     ```
     npm run start:on-premise-controller
     ```